 The team’s successes continued to pour in after the 2011 collegiate season as six qualified for the 2012 Olympic Trials, held in Iowa City, Iowa.
 Three were named to the World Junior team to represent the United States after taking first place at the Body Bar National Championships.
 Three more were named to the U.S. Junior Pan-Am team where two took home a gold medal at the games held in Guatemala in June 2012.

-In just its first season of existence, King made a statement by finishing 10th at the 2009 WCWA National Championships and had three team members named All-Americans under Moorman.
+2009-10: In just its first season of existence, King made a statement by finishing 10th at the 2009 WCWA National Championships and had three team members named All-Americans under Moorman.
 In 2010, he helped train the College’s first-ever national champion in Marina Lambert (197 lb.).
-Under his guidance, Lambert did not surrender a single point in her undefeated, championship-winning season and th Tornado finished fourth at the 2010 WCWA National Championships.
+Under his guidance, Lambert did not surrender a single point in her undefeated, championship-winning season and the Tornado finished fourth at the 2010 WCWA National Championships.
 He also helped train Alli Ragan toward a Body Bar National Tournament victory to secure her spot on the United States Junior World Team and earn the College’s first World medal, earning the bronze at 63 kg (139 lb.).

 Moorman joined the King Men's Wrestling staff as an assistant coach in 2007.
 Moorman joined his younger brother, Nate, who had been named to head the new program the in 2006.
-After just two years at King, Moorman helped the program meet early success coaching four All-Americans including one national finalist at the NAIA National Championships.
+After just two years at King, Moorman helped the program meet early success coaching four NAIA All-Americans including one national finalist at the NAIA National Championships.
 The Tornado reached a team ranking as high as 13th in the country and finished in the top-10 academically.

 He began his coaching career establishing a program at Union County High School (Maynardville, Tenn.) in 2000.
-In a short time, Moorman was able to coach two Tennessee state champions, one finalist and two additional state medalists.
+In a short time, Moorman was able to coach two Tennessee state champions, one finalist, and two additional state medalists.

 After coaching at Union County, Moorman moved on and took the reigns as head coach at Farragut High School (Knoxville, Tenn).
 Though Moorman spent only one season there before making the transition to coaching at the college level, he was able to leave a mark coaching three state medalists in 2007.